intel/ai-reference-models/benchmarks/recommendation/tensorflow/wide_deep_large_ds/README.md

     ```
 2. Clone the [intelai/models](https://github.com/intelai/models) repo.

-   This repo has the launch script for running benchmarks, which we will
+   This repo has the launch script for running the model, which we will
    use in the next step.
    ```
    git clone https://github.com/IntelAI/models.git